 She took another step so that she could almost see the man’s face.
 It was imperative that she look at his face.
 She raised her foot to propel her forward and forced it down again, the act of walking grueling, like a bad dream – until she was almost directly in front of the body.
 The man had a hat on, one of those gangster-type hats – not the rap gangster kind, but the old-fashioned gangster kind.
 She leaned over the man’s head, taking care not to lose her balance.
 It wouldn’t do to fall on top of a corpse.
 Falling on a corpse would, perhaps, be the most intolerable thing that could happen to a person.

 It wasn’t a man.
 It was a woman, dressed as a man.

-Lucy inhaled, coughing, and stepped back.
+Lucy coughed, and stepped back.
 She turned and walked to the house, her high heels digging into the grass, and then submitting to it.
-She pulled up with her toes but the heels were wedged in the dirt stubbornly, so she stepped out of them and walked in her bare feet to the sliders, closing them firmly behind her and locking them.
+She pulled up with her toes but the heels were wedged in the dirt stubbornly, so she stepped out of them and walked in her bare feet to the French doors, closing them firmly behind her and locking them.
 She picked up the phone and called Janine.

 “There’s a dead garden in my body.”